ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 Show the overview information for a domain.

 ```
-ibmcloud cis overview DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [--output FORMAT]
+ibmcloud cis overview DNS_DOMAIN_ID [-i, --instance INSTANCE] [--output FORMAT]
 ```

 #### Command options
 {: #get-overview-options}

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
-- **-i, --instance**: Instance name.
+- **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` will be used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples